 spawning stock biomass (SSB) is maintained above the Limit Reference Point (LRP), with a probability of at least 90%; and

 [an equitable balance in proportional fishery impact between the Western Central Pacific Ocean (WCPO) and the Eastern Pacific Ocean (EPO) is being achieved gradually];

-with a view to maximizing yield over the medium (5-10 years) and long (10-30 years) terms, as well as average annual yield from the fishery and increasing average annual catch in all fisheries across WCPFO and EPO, in a manner that achieves relative stability in fishing levels between management periods and in the longer term.
+[average annual catch across the WCPO and EPO is increased; and changes in overall catch limits between management periods are limited in accordance with Paragraph 2 of Annex 1 of this CMM]

 The IATTC-WCPFC Northern Committee Joint Working Group on the Management of Pacific bluefin tuna (JWG) is held annually to provide recommendations on catch limits and other relevant measures to the WCPFC-NC and IATTC, respectively, to implement a CMM/ Resolution for each two-year period in the schedule as described in paragraph 7 below.
-Catch limits and other relevant measures may be adjusted for each two-year period but shall be consistent with the MP output and the objectives of this CMM/ Resolution.
+Catch limits and other relevant measures may be adjusted for each two-year period and shall be consistent with the MP output and the objectives of this CMM/ Resolution.

 Reference Points